-This section highlights how out-of-line CEO pay is even compared with the most privileged workers in the U.S. economy-the top 0.1%.
-CEO compensation has grown a great deal since 1965, but so has the pay of other high-wage earners.
+This section highlights how distorted CEO pay is, even compared with the most privileged workers in the U.S. economy-the top 0.1%.
+CEO compensation has grown a great deal since 1965 and so has the pay of other high-wage earners.

 To some analysts, this suggests that the dramatic rise in CEO compensation has been driven largely by the demand for the skills of CEOs and other highly paid professionals.
-In this interpretation, CEO compensation is being set by the market for "skills" or "talent," not by managerial power or the ability of CEOs to extract economic rents (to claim income in excess of their contribution to actually producing).
-This explanation lies in contrast to that offered by Bebchuk and Fried (2004) and Clifford (2017) who claim that the long-term increase in CEO pay is a result of managerial power.

-The "market for talent" argument is based on the premise that "it is other professionals, too," not just CEOs, who are seeing a generous rise in pay.
-The most prominent example of this argument comes from Kaplan (2012a, 2012b).
-In the prestigious 2012 Martin Feldstein Lecture at the National Bureau of Economic Research, he claims:
+In this interpretation, CEO compensation is being set by the market for "skills" or "talent," not by managerial power or the ability of CEOs to extract economic rents (income in excess of their contribution to actually producing it).
+The "market for talent" argument is based on the premise that it is other professionals, too, not just CEOs, who are seeing a generous rise in pay.
+The most prominent example of this argument comes from Kaplan (2012a, 2012b), who claims that a stable ratio of CEO-to-top 0.1% pay indicates that market power is not operating uniquely in CEO pay markets.